- Forgiveness in Relationships: How to Let Go of Anger & Resentment - March 20, 2023

 It can be as simple of an excuse as “I don’t feel like cooking,” that can spiral into an endless stream of eating out with unhealthy choices, getting takeout foods that are less than stellar to our health, or getting delivery to avoid activities and people.
 The problem lies in the proportions that come with deliveries and take-out options.
 Grief eating turns into a marathon of unhealthy choices and portions that can eventually cause us to overeat.
 Also, our emotional decisions can cause us to eat out of boredom or lead us to mindlessly eat because we eat when we feel sad.

 Typically when there is a loss of a loved one, friends and family will likely offer to provide food and cook for you while you are going through your grieving process.
 This is also a time where you can become vulnerable to using food and grief eating as a source of comfort because it is so readily available.
 It becomes a tool to cope with your pain, as it is sitting front-row, entirely available to you to console with your emotions.

-Instead of having to deal with real people, food becomes a support system for you to turn to when you are triggered by the stresses of your loss.
-Grief eating in this way can turn into a habit that can quickly transform into overeating that is very difficult to stop.
+Instead of having to deal with real people, food becomes a support system for you to turn to when the stresses of your loss trigger you.
+Grief eating in this way can turn into a habit that can quickly become overeating, which is very difficult to stop.

 The Consequences of Grief Eating

 Grief eating has an overall adverse effect on a healthy grief recovery process.
 It can seem like a good idea at first because of the comfort it provides, but the consequences of grief eating are that it can lead to other emotional and mental distresses.
 It has long-term side effects that can affect your overall health in the future, such as increased weight that can escalate into potential health risks.
 Other consequences include guilt, shame, and low self-image due to your weight gain, along with physical aspects such as tiredness.